Let's get this party started!

 - All professional entertainers have access to formalwear (if they don't, that's your first clue they're not professionals!)
 However, it is YOUR responsibility to be specific about how you expect your performers to be dressed.
 Any extraordinary requests (period costumes, all-white tuxes, etc.) are normally paid for by the client.

-- Make notes of your general music preferences before you meet with your DJ, bandleader, etc. For example: "Classical for the ceremony, Rat Pack-era for the cocktail hour and a set of Motown during the reception."
-Not only will this help you determine which entertainment professionals are a good match for you, it will guide them in preparing your set list.
-TIP: The DJs and Entertainers on HereComesTheGuide. com are first-rate.
-They all got great reviews during our certification process, and we're happy to recommend them.
+- Make notes of your general music preferences before you meet with your DJ, bandleader, etc. For example: "Classical for the ceremony, Rat Pack-era for the cocktail hour, and a set of Motown during the reception."
+Not only will this help you determine which entertainment professionals are a good match for you, but it will also guide them in preparing your set list.

 - Can't decide between a DJ or live music?
-Check out our expert advice in Brides Want to Know.
+Check out our expert advice here.

 Some clients may have paid to be placed in our editorial and some of these links may be affiliate; however, we never include a venue, vendor, or product unless they have a proper place here.
 This is part of our Core Values.
 We create our website first and foremost to be good for the couples using it to plan their Big Day.
 We won't stray from that for a few advertising dollars. #scoutshonor